shemaikuzwe/shemaikuzwe/README.md

 ## Glad to see you here!

-I'm a full-stack developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop with cutting-edge backend support.
+I'm a full-stack developer In Next js and Typescript .

 ---

-### 🚀 Rapidfire
+### 🚀 About Me
 - 🔭 I’m currently working on [urban-deals-shop](https://github.com/shemaikuzwe/Ecommerce)
-- 🌱 I’m currently learning Next Js
+- 🌱 I’m  Next Js Dev

 ---